 COSTS AND REVENUE, RESOURCES

 The fee system for citizens in Szczecin differs for citizens that live in detached houses and for those that live in multi-family houses.
 For inhabitants of detached houses the waste fee is 50 PLN if waste gets sorted and 80 PLN if the waste doesn’t get sorted3.
 In multi-family houses the waste fee is calculated on the basis of water consumption: 4 PLN/m3 of used water (when sorting waste) and 5 PLN/m3 (when not sorting waste).
 In the case of recurring impurities, the respective households faces increased fees (from “sorted” to “unsorted”) for the next months4.
+In unoccupied properties, the fee is dependent on the number and capacity of bins and their emptying in a given month.
+The same is true for those shops that are included in the system5.
+Properties with educational and social functions and municipal cemeteries pay their fees directly to the municipality on the basis of the declaration form.

 Save